ibrahim0814/calculator/README.md

-# PocketCalc: A jQuery Calculator
+# Pocket Calc: A jQuery Calculator

 A simple calculator that I built with jQuery.
 Stylized with HTML/CSS and Bootstrap.